 Most Influential Paper Awards

-SIGPLAN presents these awards to the author(s) of a paper presented at ICFP, OOPSLA, PLDI, and POPL held 10 years prior to the award year.
+SIGPLAN presents these awards to the author(s) of a paper presented at the POPL, PLDI, ICFP, and OOPSLA held 10 years prior to the award year.
 The award includes a prize of $1,000 to be split among the authors of the winning paper.
 The papers are judged by their influence over the past decade.
 Each award is presented at the respective conference.